Professional edition active

 Kava may cause liver damage if taken with hepatotoxins.

-(See also table Some Possible Dietary Supplement–Drug Interactions.)
+(See also table Some Possible Dietary Supplement–Medication Interactions.)

 References

 1. 1.
-Pittler MH, Ernst E: Kava extract for treating anxiety.
-Cochrane Database Syst Rev (1):CD003383, 2003. doi: 10.1002/14651858.CD003383
+Pittler MH, Ernst E. Kava extract for treating anxiety.
+Cochrane Database Syst Rev. (1):CD003383, 2003. doi: 10.1002/14651858.CD003383

 3. 3.
-Sarris J, Stough C, Bousman CA, et al: Kava in the treatment of generalized anxiety disorder: a double-blind, randomized placebo-controlled study.
-J Clin Psychopharmacol 33(5):643-648, 2013. doi: 10.1097/JCP.0b013e318291be67
+Sarris J, Stough C, Bousman CA, et al. Kava in the treatment of generalized anxiety disorder: a double-blind, randomized placebo-controlled study.
+J Clin Psychopharmacol.
+33(5):643-648, 2013. doi: 10.1097/JCP.0b013e318291be67

 4. 4.
-Sarris J, Byrne GJ, Bousman CA, et al: Kava for generalised anxiety disorder: a 16-week double-blind, randomised, placebo-controlled study.
-Aust N Z J Psychiatry 54(3):288-297, 2020. doi: 10.1177/0004867419891246
+Sarris J, Byrne GJ, Bousman CA, et al. Kava for generalised anxiety disorder: a 16-week double-blind, randomised, placebo-controlled study.
+Aust N Z J Psychiatry.
+54(3):288-297, 2020. doi: 10.1177/0004867419891246

-6. 6.
-Teschke R, Sarris J, Schweitzer I: Kava hepatotoxicity in traditional and modern use: the presumed Pacific kava paradox hypothesis revisited.
-Br J Clin Pharmacol 73(2):170-174, 2012. doi: 10.1111/j.1365-2125.2011.04070.x
+7. 7.
+Teschke R, Sarris J, Schweitzer I. Kava hepatotoxicity in traditional and modern use: the presumed Pacific kava paradox hypothesis revisited.
+Br J Clin Pharmacol.
+73(2):170-174, 2012. doi: 10.1111/j.1365-2125.2011.04070.x

 More Information

 The following English-language resource may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+Please note that The Manual is not responsible for the content of this resource.

-1. National Institutes of Health (NIH), National Center for Complementary and Integrative Health: General information on the use of kava as a dietary supplement
+1. National Institutes of Health (NIH), National Center for Complementary and Integrative Health: Kava General information on the use of kava as a dietary supplement

 Drugs Mentioned In This Article